RichardAth/Projects/BigIntCalculator/readme.txt

                                     Return 0 if 2^n-1 is composite, 1 if prime
 sqrt(n)                             Calculate floor(sqrt(n))
-nroot(x, n)                         Calculate nth root of x
+nroot(x, n)                         Calculate nth root of x numfact(n)                          returns the number of uniqe factors in n minfact(n)                          returns the value of the smallest factor of n maxfact(n)                          returns the value of the largest factor of n

 Some functions and operators limit the range of their parameters:
 ^ or ** (exponent)                  0 <= exponent <= 2^31-1, also result is estimated